-A modeling procedure is developed for natural convection heat transfer from an isothermal heated sphere located at the center of an isothermal, cooled, sphericalshaped enclosure.
-The model is based on the linear superposition of conduction and convection solutions, where the convective component is determined based on a combination of two limiting cases, laminar boundary layer convection and transition flow convection.
-The model is validated using experimental and numerical data from the literature, including data from an experimental test program performed by the authors in a previous publication for four different enclosure configurations, $1.5 \le d_o/d_i \le 4.8$, over the range of Rayleigh number $10 \le Ra{\sqrt{A_i}} \le 1 \times 10^7$.
-The model accurately predicts the experimental data with an RMS difference of 2 - 4 % and is in good agreement with the other data from the literature.
+A modeling procedure is developed for natural convection heat transfer from an isothermal heated sphere located at the center of an isothermal, cooled, spherical-shaped enclosure.
+The model is based on the linear superposition of conduction and convection solutions, where the convective component is determined based on a combination of two limiting cases, laminar boundary-layer convection and transition flow convection.
+Validation of the model is performed using experimental and numerical data from the literature.
+The model and data are shown to be in good agreeement, with an rms difference of 2-4%.